 Whilst recording a video, you can improve the quality of your audio by covering the microphone.
 This muffles external background noise so that you can capture clearer sound from what’s right in front of you.

 For example, if you’re at a concert and you cover the microphone, you’ll be able to hear the artist singing much more clearly, rather than the audio being ruined by the crowd chatting and screaming around you.

 2. Amplify your sound system with a bowl

-If you’re running out of battery and need your phone back to its full health as soon as possible, turning on Airplane Mode in your settings (or swiping up on an iOS device and clicking the plane icon) will make it charge faster.
-This speeds up your charging time because Airplane Mode stops network access, so the phone isn’t drained further by refreshes or updates.
+If you’re running out of battery and need your phone back to its full charge as soon as possible, turning on Airplane Mode in your Settings will make it charge faster.
+You can also find Airplane Mode as the little plane icon if you swipe up or down from your home screen, depending on what phone you have.

 4. Save battery with dark mode

 Another way to save your battery and make it last longer in the day is by choosing a dark wallpaper instead of a bright, white wallpaper for your home screen.
 Putting your phone in Dark Mode, rather than Light Mode, will also preserve battery life because your phone doesn’t need to put more energy into highlighting any bright, vivid colours on your display.

 You’ll save energy if you disable the automatic screen rotate function (that turns your screen from portrait to landscape and vice versa).
 This is because when the auto-rotate function is on, your smartphone is using its accelerometer sensor to identify the direction of your phone.
 Simply switching it yourself will preserve battery juice.

 If your charger cable is slowly on its way out, you may still have time to salvage it before it snaps completely!
 If you own a click pen, take the spring out and carefully bend it so that it’s wide enough to fit around the charger head.
 Then squeeze the spring back down to size until the wire fits snugly, saving it from tearing any further.